dlab-berkeley/programming-fundamentals/1-4_loop.md

 Wildcards and tab completion are two ways to reduce typing (and typing mistakes).
 Another is to tell the shell to do something over and over again.

-Wildcards and tab completion are two ways to reduce typing (and typing mistakes).
-Another is to tell the shell to do something over and over again.

 Let's go back to our programming-fundamentals/data/articles directory, where we have over 1000 text articles on different regions of the world.

 Let's say we'd like to make a backup directory called 'backup' and copy our articles in there, renaming each one `original-africa1.txt` and `original-africa2.txt`.